 Q7: Central Heating a(i) Is there a central heating system in your property?
-Yes (Note: a partial central heating system is one which does not heat all the main rooms of the property - t living room, the bedroom(s), the hall and bathroom). the main a(ii) What kind of central heating is there?
-(Example: gas-fired, solid fuel, electric storage heating, gas warn m air).
-Gas-Fired a(iii) When was your central heating system system or partial heating system installed?
-New boiler 4 years ago approx a(iiii) Do you have a maintenance contract for the central heating system?
-No Please give details of the company with which you have a maintenance contract?
-N/A a(iiiii) When was your maintenance agreement last renewed? please provide month and year N/A Q8: Energy Performance Certificate Does your property have an Energy Performance Certificate which is less than 10 years old?
-No Q9: Issues that may have affected your property a(i) Has there been any storm, flood, fire or other structural damage to your property while you have owned d it?
+Yes (Note: a partial central heating system is one which does not heat all the main rooms of the property - the main living room, the bedroom(s), the hall and bathroom). a(ii) What kind of central heating is there?
+(Example: gas-fired, solid fuel, electric storage heating, gas warm air).
+Gas fired a(iii) When was your central heating system system or partial heating system installed?
+Boiler changed to combi boiler a(iiii) Do you have a maintenance contract for the central heating system?
+Yes Please give details of the company with which you have a maintenance contract?
+Scottish Gas Network a(iiiii) When was your maintenance agreement last renewed? please provide month and year July 2023 Q8: Energy Performance Certificate Does your property have an Energy Performance Certificate which is less than 10 years old?
+No Q9: Issues that may have affected your property a(i) Has there been any storm, flood, fire or other structural damage to your property while you have owned it?
 No is the damage the subject of any outstanding insurance claim?
-N/A b(i) Are you aware of the existence of asbestos in your property No a(i)
+N/A b(i) Are you aware of the existence of asbestos in your property No Please give Details?
+N/A a(i)